QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 <div class="row row-cols-md-2"><div>

-Instructions are operations that we can do.
-For instance, we can put a value inside a register, or calculate a sum of two registers.
+Instructions are operations that we can perform.
+For instance, we can put a value inside a register, or calculate the sum of two registers.

 * `Rd` or `Rn` are registers such as `r0`, `r1`...
 * `Operand2` can be an immediate constant, or a register